Athenolabs/Quality/README.md

 ## Quality
 App for managing customer complaints and quality management documentation.
+Attention!
+This app is in it's very early developmental stage and needs code contributions.
+Feel free to raise issues on Github.

 #### License
 MIT